Longtime area elections director dies

 Former state legislator and Democratic House Majority Leader Hugh Holliman, who served Davidson County, remembered Huneycutt as a fair elections director who helped candidates of diverse political stripes negotiate the candidate filing process.

-“I always had a really good relationship with Ruth,” Holliman told The High Point Enterprise.
+“I always had a really good relationship with Ruth,” Holliman said.
 “She oversaw a lot of changes during her time there and was very knowledgeable.”

 During Huneycutt’s tenure, Davidson County shifted from a Democratic-leaning county to one now becoming more solidly Republican.
 Holliman said she treated candidates and voters the same during the decades.